ngood/mids_DP_ds231_su2017/README.md

 3. An ipython notebook that contains the set of exercises -- DP_Exercises-studentcopy.ipynb

+The lecture corresponding to the slides will be posted within a week.
 The exercises are to be completed in the notebook using various tools and techniques described in the slides, lecture, and other classes from MIDS.